Bucks rout Bulls 111-81, take 2-1 lead without Middleton - NewsBreak

 TIP-INS

-Bucks: Portis wore goggles after missing most of Game 2 with a right eye abrasion.
-He took a hit to the face from Chicago’s Tristan Thompson late in the first quarter Wednesday as both players were going after a rebound. … G George Hill (abdominal strain) missed his fourth game in a row.
-And coach Mike Budenholzer said he doesn’t appear close to returning. … Milwaukee has won 12 of 13 at the United Center dating to the 2016-17 season
+Bucks: Milwaukee's biggest playoff win was by 50 at home against San Francisco in 1971.
+And the Bucks' widest margin on the road was by 36 at Philadelphia in 1970. ...
+Portis wore goggles after missing most of Game 2 with a right eye abrasion.
+He took a hit to the face from Chicago’s Tristan Thompson late in the first quarter Wednesday as both players were going after a rebound. ...
+G George Hill (abdominal strain) missed his fourth game in a row.
+And coach Mike Budenholzer said he doesn't appear close to returning. ...
+Milwaukee has won 12 of 13 at the United Center dating to the 2016-17 season

 Comments / 0